Step-by-step tutorial to make your own Ballard-style tufted French mattress cushion in just a few hours using basic material and sewing skills.

-I’m SO excited to finally be able to share this tufted French mattress cushion I made with you, because it’s been 2 years in the making.
+I’m SO excited to finally be able to share this tufted French mattress cushion I made because it’s been 2 years in the making.
 Yes, really.
-It was in the plan back when we completed our French-style bench out of a pair of broken chairs (because that was inspired by this Ballard Designs bench with a similar cushion) and it’s been sitting half-completed in my workroom ever since.
+It was in the plan back when we completed our French-style bench out of a pair of broken chairs (because that was inspired by a Ballard Designs bench that is no longer available with a similar cushion) and it’s been sitting half-completed in my workroom ever since.

 Like many other things I put off, by the time I actually get to it I can’t believe I didn’t get it done sooner – it literally took only a couple of hours.